Hulu Lowers Prices After Netflix Raises Theirs - Slashdot

 And it only applies to the lowest tier.
 The normal version without any commercials is same as Netflix price.
 The more expensive "live TV" version is kind of useless without a DVR like feature (we've had DVRs and VCRs so long now that few people watch TV live anymore except for sports).

-Seems only fair (Score:2, Insightful)
+Seems only fair (Score:3, Insightful)

 I pay $5.99 for the privilege of watching your commercials?